outside-docs/career-ladder/senior_engineer.md

 - Authors technical solution planning artifacts (ie. RFCs, Design Diagrams)
 - Provides reliable estimates based off of tech debt, project priorities
-- Understands competing priorities and acts accordingly
+- Understands and balances competing priorities and acts accordingly
 - Design solutions of high complexity that are aligned with the overall architecture
 - Assists with technical discovery during planning to reduce ambiguity
 - Influences product roadmap by bringing technical insight and aligning engineering priorities with business goals